The Paper Chase

 Mexico requires all "foreign" automobiles, motorcycles, motorbikes over 500cc, dune buggies, camper trucks, motor homes, and bus conversions to obtain a certificate of "temporary importation" along with a holographic decal that is affixed to the inside upper corner of the driver-side windshield.
 Basically the permit is a deterrent to guard against visitors from selling, giving away or abandoning their vehicle while in Mexico.

-The maximum time limit for a motor vehicle to remain in Mexico is 180 days, and is usually keyed to the date and time limit as specified on the designated owner Tourist Card.
+The maximum time limit for a motor vehicle to remain in Mexico is 180 days (NOT SIX MONTHS!), and is usually keyed to the date and time limit as specified on the designated owner Tourist Card.
 For instance if your Tourist Card specifies a time limit of 90 days, then the motor vehicle permit will also specify 90 days.
 Note: Make sure that your driver license will not expire while you are on your trip.
 Car permits limit the number of days to the number of remaining days on your license.

 Step up to the Car Bonding Window, and lay these documents down for the clerk to review: